catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 heat_rate.hist()
 ```

-Yeah, looks like almost all of the values are clustered at 3500, and the min and max values are between 2000 and 5000.
+Looks like almost all of the values are clustered at 3400,
+and the min and max values are between 2000 and 5000.

-Then, we can use an `assert` statement to verify some fact about it.
+Then, we can use an `assert` statement to verify some fact.

 `assert` basically says, "if this next part is True, great!
 Nothing happens.
 If it's false, we'll raise an error."